She voted to impeach Trump. Now rape. Herrera Beutler tries to navigate a difficult primary

 Those challengers include Trump-backed former Green Beret Joe Kent and Christian podcaster and homeschool advocate Heidi St. John, who cater to the district’s most conservative voters.

-The six-term congresswoman, who was first elected in 2010, admits that turning her back on the right is an entirely new experience.
+The six-term congresswoman, who was first elected in 2010, admits that being backed by the right is a whole new experience.

 “I’ve never been in this position, like this,” she told NPR.
 “I have no metrics — no experience to say, ‘This is how things are going.
 And this is how I should run this race.’ “